quarree100/qScope_doc/source/frontend/03_frontend_display.rst

 * ``grams_to_tons``
 * ``rgb_to_hex``
 * ``rgb_to_float_tuple``

-TODO: image of a graph and explain the lines, round iterations and pre-calculated grey lines

 .. attention::
   If :ref:`verbose mode<verbose_mode>` is activated, house addresses and absolte consumption data will be added to the graphs!